-A map in the Appendices shows where the hydric soils are located in Cherry County.
+Figure 10.6 indicates where the hydric soils are located in Cherry County.
 The soils are classified as the following:

 - All Hydric; or - Not Hydric

 The majority of the soils in Cherry County are considered Not Hydric.
 Overall, a small amount of soils are considered as 100% Hydric or All Hydric.